 Most Jewish people, except the Sadducee's, would have agreed, that Abraham and the prophets are Spiritually alive with God.

 Once again, they somehow managed to misunderstand His Words.
 They thought He was saying, that the physical body would never die.

 They could not understand that Jesus was talking about the Spiritual Eternal Life.

 VERSE 53: "Are you greater than our father Abraham?
 He died, and so did the prophets.
 Who do you think you are?"

-They are clearly giving more honor to the prophets and Abraham, than to Jesus, but Jesus does not attempt to honor or glorify Himself.
+They were giving more honor to the prophets and Abraham, than to Jesus, but Jesus did not attempt to honor or glorify Himself.

 VERSE 54: "Jesus replied, If I glorify myself, my glory means nothing.
 My Father, whom you claim as your God, is the one who glorifies me."

 Jesus was not looking for approval or glorification by others, nor did He glorify Himself.